jolie/docs/web/language-tools-and-standard-library/basics/data_structures.md

 Note that node `d.first` has been overwritten entirely by the subtree `s.first` which is defined as an empty node with four sub-nodes.

-## using literals
+## Using literals

-You can create a custom data type from its literal specification.
+You can create a custom data value from its literal specification.

 Consider the following structure